z4yx/lla/plugins/file_copier/README.md

-# LLA File Copier Plugin
+# lla File Copier Plugin

 A plugin for `lla` that provides an intuitive clipboard-based interface for copying files and directories.